percona/pmm/markdown/adhoc-backup.md

 ## Ad hoc Backup

-PMM is able to backup the monitored servers.
+PMM can backup the monitored servers.

 In this section we will show you how can you take ad hoc Backups from a service.